Ouzzii/mediafire-account-manager/readme.md

 #Apply
 Xvfb -ac :99 -screen 0 1280x1024x16 & export DISPLAY=:99

+#add driver to PATH (for linux)
 ```

 ## Available functions

 + mediafire.login(email, password), privileges to connect to a specific mediafire account
 + mediafire.upload(directory, file), is used to upload a file
 + mediafire.get_account_storage(), storage information of the logged in mediafire account is shown
++ mediafire.get_files(), all file information of the logged in mediafire account is given as output
-+ mediafire.get_content(), all file and folder information of the logged in mediafire account is given as output
++ mediafire.get_dirs(), all folder information of the logged in mediafire account is given as output
 + mediafire.download(file, target_directory, save_as, silent), used to download all mediafire files in public status, Values other than file are optional
++ mediafire.get_source_url(url), given a url argument, it will show you the source file url directly

 # Usage